soobinrho/python-absconbest-payroll/README.rst

 Absconbest Payroll/Time Management |pyversion| |spacemacs|
 ==========================================================

 **June 5, 2022** This was my high school computer science project.
-A lot of things are not going to make sense.
+A lot of things here do not make any sense.
 What does a 'time/payroll management' mean anyways?
 So, please beware that this project does not make a lot of sense.

 **2017** An open source time/payroll management system including a spreadsheet working perfectly with both Excel and Calc; and *Python* functions like generating a graph and report; tested in Ubuntu 16.04 and Windows 10: